HertieDataScience/SyllabusAndLectures/README.md

 ## Part I: Motivation and getting started

-### Week 1: Introduction to the Course & Planning your Project
+### Week 1: Introduction to the Course

 In this week I will give a general overview of the course objectives and key concepts.
-We will also jump right in by making sure that you are able to install and load all of the necessary software required for the course.
+We will also make sure that you are able to install and load all of the necessary software required for the course.

 #### Readings: